Note

 az role assignment create --assignee $DeidServicePrincipalId --role "Storage Blob Data Contributor" --scope $StorageAccountId

 To verify that the de-identification service has access to the storage account, you can check on the Azure portal under storage accounts.
-Under the Storage center and Resources tab, click your storage account name.
+On the Storage center and Resources tab, select your storage account name.
 Select Access control (IAM).
 In the search bar, search for the name of your de-identification service ($ResourceGroup).

 Configure network isolation on the storage account

-Learn more at Configure Azure Storage firewalls and virtual networks.
+For more information, see Configure Azure Storage firewalls and virtual networks.

 az storage account update --name $StorageAccountName --public-network-access Disabled --bypass AzureServices

-The code below contains a sample from the Azure Health De-identification SDK for Python.
+The following code contains a sample from the Azure Health Data Services de-identification SDK for Python.

 """